 The mountain eludes photography.
 Shot from afar Mont Ventoux appears tame, a mere ridge; get close and you can’t get the perspective needed to see the enormity of the mountain.
 Only shots taken by flight seem to capture the scale.
 Here’s one courtesy of Allen Foster, aka @NoMapNoCompass:

 Instead of clicking a camera, clip your shoes in.
 The start is enough to make you wonder what all the fuss is about.
-Bédoin is a comfortable town that thrives on tourism and agriculture.
+Bédoin is a relaxed town that thrives on tourism and agriculture.
 The gentle start past vineyards and orchards is civil and gives no indication of what’s coming.

 The final ramps are steep and after the hairpin bend the road flattens in front of the observatory building.
 The view from the top is impressive, not 360°, but enough.
 Riders now have a dilemma, to descent back to Bédoin or to go behind the summit and descend to Malaucène.

-Mont Ventoux older than the Alps.
+Mont Ventoux is older than the Alps.
 The white summit is the result of geology and limestone, it’s not snow.
 It was surely on Roman maps but the first writings come from the fourteenth century when the Tuscan Francesco Petrarca described his ascent.
-Labelled the “father of humanism” Petrarch, as he is known in English, is often cited as the world’s first mountaineer, a man who climbed Mont Ventoux just because it was there.
+Labelled the “father of humanism”, Petrarch, as he is known in English, is often cited as the world’s first mountaineer, a man who climbed Mont Ventoux just because it was there.
 Whether he did or didn’t is now disputed, some say his tale of ascent is allegorical.
 In 1783 Amélie de Sade made several expeditions to the top for the fun of it.
 Sadism indeed.

 In the middle ages the mountain had seen prodigious production of charcoal.
 So many trees were felled that the mountain became bald and an early conservation movement began to protect the environment.
 But it was not until the 1850s that serious efforts to replant the mountain began.
 But this was a success, the wind helped to sow the seeds.